rturrado/word_converter/README.md

 - Parses the command line options.
 - Creates an input reader.
 - Creates a stream output writer (that will write to standard output), and, if requested by the user, a file output writer.
-- Creates a word to number converter, and, with it, a conversion manager.
 - Runs the conversion manager, passing it the reader and the writers.

 Exceptions thrown whether during the parsing of the command line options, or while creating the reader or the writers, are captured,